binaryphile/binaryphile.github.io/_posts/2018-08-13-approach-bash-like-a-developer-part-15-strict-mode-caveats.md

 code as the return value, rather than stop the script.

-However, you still want errexit to work correctly so that the error cases you haven't detected with your code still stop the script.
+However, you still want errexit to work correctly so that the error cases you haven't detected with your code still stops the script.
 This allows you to debug the script, and to prevent it from continuing with faulty assumptions about the state of things.